sandialabs/qick-dawg/installation/Readme.md

 # RFSoC4x2 Setup
 The RFSoC4x2, as shown in the image below, is a board built and sold by [Real Digital](https://www.realdigital.org/) using AMD’s ZYNQ Ultrascale+ Gen 3 RFSoC ZU48DR chip.
-While the ZU48DR has 8 DACs and ADCs, the RFSOC4x2 only uses 4x digital to analog converters (5 GSa/s) and 2x analog to digital converters (9.85 GSa/s).
+While the ZU48DR has 8 digital-to-analog converters (DACs) and analog-to-digital converters (ADCs), the RFSOC4x2 only uses 4 DACs (5 GSa/s) and 2 ADCs (9.85 GSa/s).
 Nonetheless, this number of inputs and outputs is nearly perfect for NV and quantum defect control.
 However, as the RFSOC4x2 is sold, the ADCs have a high frequency 1GHz high-pass balun inline which is tyipcally too high frequency for our measurements and thus must be modified.

 <p align="center">